 The heating element and air path

-While the original Firefly had a stainless steel vapor path, Firefly Vapor decided (except for the plastic mouthpiece) to design the second version of their vaporizer with an all-glass vapor path.
+While the original Firefly had a stainless steel vapor path, Firefly Vapor decided (except for the plastic mouthpiece) to design the second version of their vaporizer with a ‘mostly glass’ vapor path.

 Nature reflects on the gorilla glass of the FF2

 We are the biggest fan of glass in vaporizers and if I had the power, EVERY vaporizer would have a full glass air path and a glass-encapsulated heating element.
+The Firely 2 unfortunately, can’t be qualified as such.
 You can read here why glass is the most preferred material in any vaporizer air path from a safety standpoint.

 Separation air path and electronics